benjamincrozat/legacy-blog/posts/18-php-ai.md

 You could have an entirely automated project.
 And lazy people like me know these are the best kind of projects!

-GPT-3 is the basis for a variety of great products such as [Jasper](https://www.jasper.ai), [Tweet Hunter](https://tweethunter.io), and many more.
+GPT-3 is the basis for a variety of great products such as [GitHub Copilot](https://github.com/features/copilot), [Jasper](https://www.jasper.ai), [Tweet Hunter](https://tweethunter.io), and many more.

 Your imagination is the limit.
 I hope you will create something unique thanks to the power of AI!